Major Problems Faced by Foreigners Of Malaysia Sdn Bhd Company

 - Rental of Office with 3 deposits and advance 24 months rental @ RM1,200: RM32,400

-- Strike off company and secretary misc. charges (close the company) : RM2,000
+- Strike off a company and secretary misc. charges (close the company) : RM2,000

 CASE EXAMPLE NO. 2- Unable to Open Bank Account for Newly Set Up Company

-Due to recent 6 months, there are a lot of changes in the banking policies for opening account which foreign directors, many foreign investors caught off guard!
+Due to the recent 6 months, there are a lot of changes in the banking policies for an opening account which foreign directors, many foreign investors caught off guard!

 She set-up Malaysia Sdn Bhd company with Authorised Capital of RM 1 million which is the requirement for 100% foreign ownership by the Ministry of Trade Consumerism for WRT license.
 With the WRT license approval, her company will be able to apply for her two(2) years’ work permit at the Immigration Department.
 However, she faced problem in opening the company bank account with the bankers in Malaysia where the bank account can be opened provided all directors have the valid work permit under the company.

 Without the company bank account, she could not deposit the capital monies into the Company!
 Malaysia Ministry Trade Consumerism required minimum paid up capital of RM 1 million while Immigration Department required RM500,000 paid up capital.
 No work permit, no bank account!
 No bank account no WRT license!
 No WRT license, no work permit!

 CASE EXAMPLE NO. 3- Wrong Type of Visa